 Figure x-x

 The 30 day window did not provide sufficient time for impact analysis and development of a solution.
-The changes were more than superficial and modified how time is calculated and required patches to DME’s internal data warehouse and downstream applications.
-This resulted in 70-80 man hours to develop and deploy solutions costing DME thousands of dollars.
-Additionally, the release window was over several days and required close monitoring and had to wait for errors to surface in order to know when ERCOT deployed the changes.
+The changes were more than superficial and modified how time is calculated and required patches to Denton Municipal Electric’s internal data warehouse and downstream applications.
+This resulted in 70-80 man hours to develop and deploy solutions costing Denton Municipal Electric thousands of dollars.
+Additionally, during the release, there was no communication as to when ERCOT deployed the change which required close monitoring by Market Participants. .

 Browser Upgrade to IE11